bustle/ember-restless/README.md

 # Ember RESTless [![Build Status](https://travis-ci.org/bustlelabs/ember-restless.png?branch=master)](https://travis-ci.org/bustlelabs/ember-restless)

-RESTless is a lightweight data persistence library for [Ember.js](http://emberjs.com).
+ember-restless is a lightweight data persistence library for [Ember.js](http://emberjs.com).

-Out of the box, it is used to communicate with a remote JSON REST API to map data between a server and your Ember.js application.
+Out of the box, it is used to communicate with a JSON REST API to map data between a server and your Ember.js application. ember-restless can be extended to support various other data persistence layers.

-RESTless can be extended to support various other data persistence layers.
-For example, to handle XML data instead of JSON, or persist data to localStorage instead of a remote server.
+One of its main goals is to reproduce much of the simple, useful features of [ember-data](https://github.com/emberjs/data), while remaining lightweight and stable.

-One of its main goals is to reproduce much of the simple, useful features of [ember-data](https://github.com/emberjs/data), and reflect a similar API, while remaining lightweight and stable.
-RESTless does not contain all of the features provided by ember-data, but was created to be less complex and contain most of the functionality needed for basic CRUD apps.
-Transitioning between the two should be possible with minimal effort.
+You should use ember-restless if you want to easily perform CRUD operations on your ember models without having to write any ajax or json serialization / deserialization.

 See the full [API documentation](http://bustlelabs.github.io/ember-restless/api/).